 The Holy Spirit has another purpose, however, for everything in the world.
 “To the Holy Spirit, the world is a place where you learn to forgive yourself what you think of as your sins” (2:3).
 That’s what we’re doing as we forgive “others.”
 Fulfilling this function is what brings us happiness (I can testify to that!).

 The connection between forgiveness and happiness is interesting.
-If you think about it for a moment, you'll realize that when you are unforgiving, you are unhappy about something.
-To say, "I'm not happy about the way you are acting in our relationship," for instance, is equivalent to saying, "I have judged you and found you wanting; I am unforgiving."
+If you think about it for a moment, you’ll realize that when you are unforgiving, you are unhappy about something.
+To say, “I’m not happy about the way you are acting in our relationship,” for instance, is equivalent to saying, “I have judged you and found you wanting; I am unforgiving.”
 To forgive someone is to be happy with them.
 To forgive means to let go of your justification for being unhappy.
-When you forgive, "happiness becomes inevitable" (4:2).
-And "there is no other way" (4:3).
+When you forgive, “happiness becomes inevitable” (4:2).
+And “there is no other way” (4:3).
 Unforgiveness is precisely a choice to remain unhappy; without forgiveness you cannot be truly happy.
-That is the reasoning behind this statement: "Therefore, every time you choose whether or not to fulfill your function [that is, to forgive], you are really choosing whether or not to be happy" (4:4).
+That is the reasoning behind this statement: “Therefore, every time you choose whether or not to fulfill your function [that is, to forgive], you are really choosing whether to be happy or not” (4:4).

 The lesson then goes on to point out that every single decision we make in a day can all be boiled down to this simple choice: Will I be happy, or unhappy?
 When you can begin to view your choices in life from this perspective, the choice becomes no choice at all.
 Who would knowingly choose unhappiness?
 When you begin to notice yourself actually doing that, you begin to understand why the Course refers to us so often as “insane.”